Surrender of Lord Cornwallis at Yorktown (Painting)

 Materials: oil on canvas

 Historical Notes: Thomas Jefferson recognized the talents of American artist John Trumbull, and was intrigued by Trumbull's plan to create a series of paintings depicting important moments in the American struggle for independence.
-This included his painting, The Surrender of Lord Cornwallis at Yorktown.
+Among the paintings would be Trumbull's The Surrender of Lord Cornwallis at Yorktown.

-Trumbull arrived in Paris that summer and brought with him studies for the first two paintings planned for his series, depictions of two 1775 events, the battle of Bunker Hill and the American attack on Quebec.
+Trumbull arrived in Paris that summer and brought with him studies for the first two paintings planned for his series, depictions of two 1775 events: the battle of Bunker Hill and the American attack on Quebec.
 Trumbull was pleased that they received Jefferson's "warm approbation."
-However, during this visit Jefferson likely suggested themes other than those built around battles.
-Trumbull noted that "during my visit, I began the composition of the Declaration of Independence, with the assistance of his information and advice."
-It is very possible that another scene was discussed at the same time, for soon after he returned to London from Paris, Trumbull began studies for what would become The Surrender of Lord Cornwallis at Yorktown.
+During this visit, however, Jefferson likely suggested themes other than those built around battles.
+Trumbull noted that "during my visit, I began the composition of the Declaration of Independence, with the assistance of his information and advice."2 It is very possible that another scene was discussed at the same time, for soon after he returned to London from Paris, Trumbull began studies for what would become The Surrender of Lord Cornwallis at Yorktown.

 On this same trip he painted Jefferson into his study for The Declaration of Independence of the United States of America, and later would honor Jefferson's daughter Martha with a miniature taken from this study portrait.
 For Jefferson, he promised one of his small oil studies made for The Surrender at Yorktown once the large painting was complete.

-Trumbull was not able to present Jefferson with the promised oil study until after he had returned to America, added portraits of the American officers and sketched the Yorktown battlefield.
-He wrote to Jefferson in October 1791: "I had not forgotten my promise, tho' it was made so long since...
-I wish it were now a more valuable testimony than it is of [my] Gratitude and Esteem."
+Trumbull was not able to present Jefferson with the promised oil study until after he had returned to America, added portraits of the American officers, and sketched the Yorktown battlefield.
+He wrote to Jefferson in October 1791: "I had not forgotten my promise, tho' it was made so long since. ...
+I wish it were now a more valuable testimony than it is of [my] Gratitude and Esteem."5

 Despite Trumbull's disclaimer, Jefferson must have regarded the gift as a valuable record of an important moment in American history.
 According to his catalog of paintings, he displayed Trumbull's study on the lowest of three tiers of paintings and engravings hung in the Parlor at Monticello.